How auditing with AMaT leads to quality improvement

 Dom Conlon: I've no doubt between the three of you that you've got the determination and the will to do it so I can see it being a success.
 Thanks very much for today.
 It's been absolutely wonderful and emotional as well, to be honest.
 That's all we've got time for.
 I'm going to let you all go now.
 And it's been it's been fantastic.
 But if anybody is listening out here who wants to join me on a future episode, then you can email podcast@co.uk.
 It's a platform for absolutely anybody involved to come and talk to me about the things that interest you and challenge you and how to, to lead to, to better patient outcomes.
 So please subscribe and share wherever you can.
 And thanks for much for listening.

-The Clinical Audit Conference
+The AMaT Conference

 About the Conference